robertasRobotas/authTemplate/readme.md

-# To launch all server: "npm run dev"
+# To launch all servers: "npm run dev"